Cheap Company Liquidation

 The role of the Liquidator is to realise any assets, investigate the company’s affairs, then distribute proceeds among creditors before dissolving it from Companies House register.

-This whole process can take up to two years depending on how complex things are!
+This whole process can take up to two years depending on how complex things are.

 Low Cost Liquidation can be an effective way of dealing with financial hardship if a company cannot pay its debts and creditors are pushing for it to be wound up.